samshwang/mx-keycap-finder/README.md

 # mx-keycap-finder
-website that catalogs a search-able database of mx-compatible keycaps
+website that catalogs a searchable database of mx-compatible keycaps